Bukixo/repositoryWorkshopV2/README.md

 }
 ```

-let's break the above code down now line by line!
+Let's break the above code down now line by line!

-We firstly, inherit from our interface to get hold of all our methods that will be used.
+We firstly, inherit from our interface to get hold of all our CRUD methods that will be used.
+Then we instantiate our context.

 ```
 public class BurgerRepository : IBurgerRepository